-In every category of open source software, there are usually three tiers of projects: the gorilla (huge star count, heavy feature set, corporate sponsor), the middle pack (solid, well-maintained, medium-sized community), and the scrappy lightweights (single-purpose, fast, often developed by one or two people).
+In every category of open source software, there are usually three tiers: the gorilla (huge stars, heavy feature set, corporate sponsor), the middle pack (solid, well-maintained, medium-sized community), and the scrappy lightweights (single-purpose, fast, often built by one or two people).

-The instinct is to pick the gorilla.
-It's the safest choice, the Wirecutter pick.
-Sometimes it's right.
-Often it isn't.
-Here's a framework for when to pick the smaller tool instead — and six common cases where doing so is the better move.
+Below: a framework for when to pick the smaller tool instead, plus six common cases where doing so is the better move.

 The gorilla's tradeoff

 Big projects win on features.
 They lose on weight, learning curve, and flexibility.
-Nextcloud is the obvious case — it's a file sync app and an office suite and a calendar and a contacts app and a photo library and an office server plus has 250 apps in its app store.
-If you actually want all of that, Nextcloud is an incredible bargain.
-If you want only file sync, Nextcloud is a 2 GB install, a PHP stack, and an admin panel with dozens of settings you'll never use.
+Nextcloud is the obvious case.
+It's a file sync app and an office suite and a calendar and contacts and a photo library and it has 250+ apps in its store.
+If you actually want all that, Nextcloud is an incredible bargain.
+If you want only file sync, Nextcloud is a 2 GB install, a PHP stack, and an admin panel with dozens of settings you'll never touch.

-The rule: the best open source alternative is the smallest one that does what you actually need.
-Not the biggest, not the most-starred, not the one with the best-looking landing page.
+Rule: the best open source alternative is the smallest one that does what you actually need.
+Not the biggest.
+Not the most-starred.
+Not the one with the best landing page.
 The smallest one that solves your problem.

 Case 1: file sync